IvonaTau/ikea/README.md

-# IKEA Dataset for Interior Design
+# Interior Design Dataset - IKEA

-Dataset was collected from IKEA.com website for the purpose of Style Search engine.
+Dataset was collected from IKEA.com website for the purpose of building Style Search engine.
+Please note that all images are property of IKEA.COM and are only allowed for non-commercial use.

 It consists of :
 * 2193 object (product) photos.